-We hereby consent to the use in this Pre-effective Amendment No. 2 to this Registration Statement on Form N-2 of our report dated May 31, 2007 relating to the financial statements, management's assessment of the effectiveness of internal control over financial reporting and the effectiveness of internal control over financial reporting of Gladstone Investment Corporation, which appears in such Pre-effective Amendment No. 2 to the Registration Statement.
-We also consent to the reference to us under headings "Experts" in such Pre-effective Amendment No. 2 to the Registration Statement.
+We hereby consent to the use in this Registration Statement on Form N-2 of our report dated May 31, 2007 relating to the financial statements, management's assessment of the effectiveness of internal control over financial reporting, and the effectiveness of internal control over financial reporting of Gladstone Investment Corporation, which appears in such Registration Statement.
+We also consent to the reference to us under heading "Experts" in such Registration Statement.

-PricewaterhouseCoopers LLP McLean, Virginia September 25, 2007
+/s/ PricewaterhouseCoopers LLP McLean, VA November 6, 2007